If you are over 65 and preparing to move to another county or state, be sure to add "check Medicare plan" to your to-do list....Read more

 Many people keep working well beyond age 65 — the age when most people become eligible for Medicare.
 If your employer offers health coverage, do you need to enroll in Medicare?
 What about Medicare’s prescription drug benefit?

 Most workers probably should enroll in Medicare Part A.

 Part A is free for most people and covers institutional care in hospitals and skilled nursing facilities.
 It also pays for certain care given by home health agencies and care provided in hospices.
 But ask your employer (or your spouse’s employer, if that’s where you get your coverage) whether your current coverage will change in any way if you enroll in Medicare, even just Part A.

-Medicare Part B, which covers outpatient and preventative care like doctor visits and tests, has a monthly premium that changes each year (it is $104.90 a month in 2016).
+Medicare Part B, which covers outpatient and preventative care like doctor visits and tests, has a monthly premium that changes each year (it is $174.70 a month in 2024).
 Individuals who don’t sign up for Part B when they first become eligible can pay a 10 percent premium penalty for each year that enrollment is delayed.
-However, there is an exception.
+However, there is an exception to this.

-Whether you should enroll in Part B while you are still working depends on whether your employer has more than 20 employees.
-If your employer has more than 20 employees, you do not need to sign up for Part B right away because your employer’s group health plan will be the primary insurer.
+Whether you should enroll in Part B while you are still working depends on how many people work for your employer.
+If your employer has 20 or more employees, you do not need to sign up for Part B right away.
+This is because your employer’s group health plan will be the primary insurer.
 When you retire, you will have a special enrollment period of eight months to sign up for Part B, without penalty.

 Also, if you are already covered by your company’s drug plan, a Medicare plan may not be right for you.
 Don’t sign up until you compare your current plan with the Medicare plans available in your area.
 Finally, before you sign up for a drug plan, ask your employer if you can drop your drug coverage without losing your other supplemental insurance.
 Once that insurance is gone, you may not be able to get it back.